JieunKwon/CSharp_WebApp_CourseRegister/README.md

 Create a Web Application, that allows users to search for Online Courses offered by an institution.

-Users should be allowed to search for courses based on multiple fields, request registration, view their registration status or withdraw their registration request
+Users can get the list of Courses and search for courses based on multiple fields.

+Users request registration and view their registration status.

+For the details, user can access users' page to manage their information such as My Order, My Account, and My Cart.

+Before admin's accept user's request, user can withdraw their registration request.

 Page Details